GENERAL MEDICINE

 - incidence ~1% in 2 weeks [IST trial, 1997]

-- in bedridden patients, the calves should be checked regularly (swelling, palpation pain); nonetheless, many thromboses remain asymptomatic
+- in bedridden patients, regular calf examinations are advisable (for swelling and palpation pain); nonetheless, many thromboses remain asymptomatic

 - recommended VTE prophylaxis: